dmbarbour/awelon/README.md

 It will be a while before many resources are supported by compilers.
 So, in the interest of getting something useful, Awelon's compilers will initially target web apps and web app servers.

+### Active Documentation

+Due to its support for static types, Awelon code can readily be augmented with 'active' documentation - e.g. commands that don't do anything except indicate how to display or debug the code itself.

 ### Dependent Types

 ### Linear Types